Cherokee-class brig-sloop: Design

 The carronade, nicknamed the "smasher" or "devil gun", was significantly smaller and lighter than conventional cannon.
 It was also found to have a more destructive broadside at close range, so that a smaller (and cheaper) ship could be more effective in naval actions than a much larger man-of-war.
 Sir Henry Peake designed a small ship to operate in both shallow and deep waters, carrying eight 16-pounder or 18-pounder carronades plus two long 6-pounder cannon as forward-mounted chase guns.

-Henry Peake completed the design for the Cherokee class in 1807.
-The design was approved on 26 November 1807, with the first four vessels having been ordered in March 1807 but not laid down until December; by the end of 1808 another thirty vessels had been ordered to this design.
+He completed the design for the Cherokee class in 1807, which was approved on 26 November 1807, with the first four vessels having been ordered in March 1807 but not laid down until December; by the end of 1808 another thirty vessels had been ordered to this design.
 After these 34, another two were ordered in 1812 which were built of teak at Bombay.
 The design was revived after the end of the Napoleonic Wars, and another 78 were ordered in two batches between 1817 and 1827.
 The first batch of these later vessels consisted of 35 orders (of which one was cancelled) whilst the second amounted to 44 new vessels of which four were cancelled and six replaced by orders for paddle vessels.

 The class was much criticised, being popularly known as 'coffin brigs', following the loss by wrecking or foundering of a number of them.
-There seems to have been no particular fault in their design, but they were considered to be somewhat too small for the global duties they took on.
 Almost a quarter of them were lost, and they were also nicknamed "Half Tide Rock" as they had low freeboard so the deck was frequently awash with water, and solid bulwarks preventing the water from being shed quickly.
-William James, in his Naval History written before May 1827, dismissed the supposed design faults, and said that it would be "surprising indeed that the navy board would continue adding new individuals by dozens at a time" to "this worthless class".
 These open flush-decked ships lacked a forecastle to deflect heavy seas crashing over the bow: one was added to Beagle in 1825 before its first voyage, together with a mizzen mast which improved the handling.
 Despite these modifications to the design, Captain Pringle Stokes protested that "our decks were constantly flooded".